Skip to the main content.

 Common Scams and Seasonal Susceptibility

 The holiday season amplifies certain emotional vulnerabilities.
 For instance, romance scams prey on feelings of loneliness, which can intensify during festive times.
 Scammers exploit this through crafted narratives of companionship and love, targeting those over 60 who may yearn for connection.
-Similarly, fraudulent offers and "too-good-to-be-true" deals align with the season's rush for gifts, while fake charities tug at the heartstrings of those inspired by the holiday spirit of giving.
+Similar to how people rush to buy gifts during the holiday season, fake charities appeal to people's hearts with "too good to be true" offers and deals.

 The Social Engineering Behind Holiday Scams